 Recommended article: Check out TRUiC’s Best Small Business Banks guide to find the best bank account for your business.

 Depending on the type of business you operate, your business may need the proper permits and licenses to legally operate in Alaska.

-Alongside the permits required, your business may require industry-specific licenses to operate legally.
+Alongside the permits required, your business may require an industry-specific Alaska business license to operate legally.
 Examples include licenses like the Alaska real estate license, Alaska insurance license, Alaska adjuster license, and so on.

 Every business needs a website.
 There’s no better way to get in front of your customers, build your brand, and grow your business.

 Fortunately, the cost and difficulty of creating a business website have come down over the years.
 Websites are now simple to build and cheap to keep up.

 We advise LLC owners to use the GoDaddy Website Builder.
 It’s an extremely simple to use system, creates great business websites, and only costs about $15/month.

 Having the proper insurance coverage can potentially save your entire business if there is a loss, accident, or lawsuit.